Skip to content

 • Hormones: Estrogen seems to promote endometriosis.

-• Genetics: Endometriosis seems to be an inheritable trait that runs in families.
+• Genetics: Endometriosis occasionally runs in families.

 Endometriosis symptoms